ZSR3004/cell2/README.md

 cf video 0 f0 --overlay
 ```

 Notice how the flag (overlay) is preceded by the double dashes (--).
 You'll have to include that if you want CellFlow to read the flag properly.
 You can also shorthand it as `-o`, this time using a single dash.
 Now, we'll do the exact same thing with the trajectory.
 This is similar to optical flow, but with a couple of more caveats.
-Let's go over two siutations.
+Let's go over two situations.
 First, you run the trajectory command directly.
 Second, you have and you want to make the trajectory of a specific optical flow file.
 We'll keep using the index 0 for the tiff stack.

 1. Direct.